zeeshan020dev/Interactive-3D-Particle-System/README.md

     * *Note: For MediaPipe to work correctly locally, it is recommended to use a local server (like Live Server in VS Code) due to browser security policies regarding webcams.*

 ## 📄 License
 MIT License.
-Feel free to use this as a base for your own AI experiments!
+Feel free to use this as a base for your own AI experiments.

 ---
 ## 👤 Author